 A regulation vegetable battery, made by sticking strips of zinc and copper into a potato, generates about half a volt.
 The electricity comes from the oxidation of zinc; the vegetable is just an electrolyte (conductive barrier), and the copper completes the circuit.
 Stacking alternating layers of vegetable, zinc and copper is like wiring batteries in series, each set adding its voltage to the total.

-Rods and Slices
+Rods and slices

 After some 10 volts’ worth of teary-eyed onion peeling, I decided to switch to apples, using a fruit corer to cut out the apple rods and a cheese slicer to cut them into disks.
 Pennies with the copper plating sanded off on one side made a handy source of copper and zinc layers in one.

-Apple to Apple
+Apple to apple

 About 150 of these, arranged into six parallel batteries of 25 apple/zinc/copper layers each, yielded enough power to charge an iPhone, but only for about a second.
 (Much larger zinc plates and whole slices of apple would have provided more power for longer.)
-Around 200 of the layers went into one three-foot-long apple battery, delivering much higher voltage.
+Around 200 of the layers went into one 3-foot-long apple battery, delivering much higher voltage.
 I was able to create a visible, and potentially fatal, spark with this battery.
 Yes, in the right configuration, you can electrocute yourself with an apple.